42School/api-documentation/getting_started.md

 # => "<https://api.intrav2.42.fr/v2/cursus/42/users?page=3>; rel=\"next\", <https://api.intrav2.42.fr/v2/cursus/42/users?page=1>; rel=\"prev\", <https://api.intrav2.42.fr/v2/cursus/42/users?page=1>; rel=\"first\", <https://api.intrav2.42.fr/v2/cursus/42/users?page=64>; rel=\"last\""
 ```
 We now have the links for the first, the next, the previous and the last pages.
-The response headers contains a lot of more or less useful informations, take a look.
+The response headers contains a lot of more or less useful informations, like the name of your application, the id, the rates limits and the roles.

 ```http
 x-frame-options: SAMEORIGIN